Fellowship Story Showcase

 Community Conversation: What Is Period Poverty? — Recap And Resource Guide

-This story is part of a series on period poverty in Illinois supported by the USC Annenberg Center for Health Journalism's 2022 National Fellowship.
+The story was originally published in IL Latino News with support from the USC Annenberg Center for Health Journalism’s 2022 National Fellowship.

 An estimated 300 million people menstruate around the world on any given day.
 Still, the stigma surrounding this normal bodily function contributes to the cycle of period poverty that leads many without the products and/or knowledge they need to maintain a healthy period.